Master of Clinical Psychology - CG17

 2. A current resume or curriculum vitae that includes employment, relevant experience, research experience and accomplishments;

-3. A one page statement outlining expectations of the course, reasons for entry and including qualities that make you a suitable applicant for clinical psychology training – Please use Times New Roman, size 12 font, with 1.5 line spacing;
+3. A one page statement outlining expectations of the course, reasons for applying for entry and including qualities that make you a suitable applicant for clinical psychology training.
+Applicants who are applying on the basis of current registration and CPD should provide details of this.
+Please use Times New Roman, size 12 font, with 1.5 line spacing;

 4. Two references supplied via Heads of Departments and Schools of Psychology Australia (HODSPA) Psychology Reference Portal;